VPGTrans: Transfer Visual Prompt Generator across LLMs: Exp-I: Transfer across Different Model Sizes

 In this part, we introduce baselines and transfer variants.
 For details about training data and implementation details, please refer to the experiment settings in the Preliminary (\cf \ref{sec:overall_exp_settings}).

-\paragraph{Baselines.} We mainly compare our VPGTrans with \emph{training from scratch} (TFS) and \emph{VPG inheritance} (VPGInherit), where we report their zero-shot performance on the aforementioned 5 tasks.
-For our VPGTrans, the word converter training only requires updating a linear layer on tokenized text data and typically takes less than 15 minutes on 1 A100 GPU with less than 15G GPU memory.
-Meanwhile, the stage-1 projector warm-up is slightly faster than training both VPG and projector due to the frozen VPG.
-Therefore, we consider the whole stage-1 training as the 1st epoch, where the 1st epoch in Fig.~\ref{fig:exp_tas} of VPGTrans is actually our stage-1's result.
+\paragraph{Baselines.} We mainly compare our VPGTrans with \emph{training from scratch} (TFS) and \emph{VPG inheritance} (VPG Inherit), where we report their performance on the aforementioned 5 tasks without further task-specific fine-tuning.
+For our VPGTrans, the word converter training only requires updating a linear layer on tokenized text data and typically takes less than 10 minutes on 1 A100 GPU with less than 15G GPU memory.
+Meanwhile, freezing the VPG can lead to at least 14 A100 minutes speed-up per epoch. \textbf{Therefore, we consider the whole stage-1 training as the 1st epoch for simplicity}.

 \paragraph{Transfer Variants.} We conducted experiments on transfer learning using 1) the OPT model across four different sizes: 125M, 350M, 1.3B, and 2.7B, and 2) the FlanT5 model across three sizes: \emph{base, large}, and \emph{XL}.
-However, we encountered significant instability during training with FlanT5-large.
-As a result, we mainly present the transfer results between FlanT5-base and FlanT5-XL in most conditions.
-We also describe how to adapt the VPGTrans to train FlanT5-large by adjusting some hyperparameters (\cf $\S$\ref{sec:tas_stable_training}).
+However, we encountered significant instability during training with FlanT5$_\text{large}$.
+As a result, we mainly present the transfer results between FlanT5$_\text{base}$ and FlanT5$_\text{XL}$.